deepsm007/tools/rh-gitleaks/README.md

 These tools provide wrappers around [gitleaks](https://github.com/zricethezav/gitleaks) to make it easier to use within Red Hat.

-## Status

-Currently in testing in our preprod env.
-If you're interested in testing it early reach out to bplaxco.

 ## Contents

 [[_TOC_]]

-## Ways To Install
+## How to Install

-* Add tools/rh-gitleaks/bin to your path
-* Add tools/bin to your path
-* Run `sudo make install` to install them system wide
+Run `sudo make install` to install them system wide

 ## Tools